-The best conference room webcam, you're not looking for the same things as with the best webcams (opens in new tab) for home and remote working.
-Rather just pointing to a single person, these handy devices enable an entire room to participate.
-Using wide angle, even 360º, lenses with smart cameras and microphones, the best conference room webcams can connect an entire table of people.
+When hunting for the best conference room webcam, you're not looking for the same things as with the best webcams (opens in new tab) for home and remote working.
+Rather just pointing to a single person, this type of camera is designed to allow a whole room to participate.
+Using wide angle or 360º lenses with smart cameras and microphones, the best conference room webcam is able to connect an entire table of people.

-Look for automatic face detection and conference-grade microphones and speakers with noise cancelation.
-This means that the audio will be clean and clear and even those sat furthest away from the camera won’t be lost in the meeting melee.
+Features to look out for include automatic face detection and conference-grade microphones, and speakers with noise cancellation.
+That means you'll be able to follow everything people are saying, and even those sat furthest away from the camera won’t lose out.

-It's also worth noting that some cameras will use digital zoom and perspective correction to hone the footage.
-Meanwhile, high-end PTZ cameras will track subjects using optical technology, which tends to have superior sharpness over other models.
-The downside can be the sound of the internal mechanics and a need to oversee the camera’s choice of direction.
+Some cameras may use digital zoom and perspective correction to hone the footage, while, high-end PTZ cameras (opens in new tab) can track subjects using optical technology, which tends to have superior sharpness over other models.

 When working on your conference room webcam setup, you'll also need to consider the sound and noise cancellation capabilities.
 Some larger rooms will call for multiple speakers in order to get the best experience.

 If this all seems a little overwhelming, then skip to our section on what to look for in a conference room webcam.
 Otherwise, read on to discover the best conference webcam available today, for a range of budgets.